 120-FILM STEREO CAMERAS

-The two 120-film (or medium format) stereo cameras I’ve tried thoroughly so far, are the Sputnik full-frame and the ISO Duplex Super 120 quarter-frame.
-I must admit that I really enjoy both of these, they have quite basic functions, are fully manual and produce really nice images.
+The two 120-film (or medium format) stereo cameras I’m going to share for this post are the Sputnik full-frame and the ISO Duplex Super 120 quarter-frame.
+I must admit that I really enjoy both of these, they have quite basic functions, are fully manual, and produce really nice images.
 I enjoy both of the formats too, but especially the full-frame Sputnik negatives for contact printing.

 Sputnik Camera